Welcome to Almere!

-After the exhibition, we headed to the residential area.
+After visiting an exhibition about the history of Almere, we headed to the residential area.
 We passed the iconic apartment building The Wave, designed by the Dutch architect René van Zuuk, who also lives in Almere.
 Very close to this modern area, Olstgracht.
 Despite not being a century-old street (Olstgracht dates back from 1980), this canal street and its tranquility really took me back to Leiden, where I studied some years ago.
-Thanks to Sandra, I now know where to go when I miss the Leiden vibes.

 From the hidden gem of Olstgracht, we headed to the heart of Almere Stad.
 The masterplan was designed by a Dutch architecture firm founded by a world famous Dutch architect and urbanist, Rem Koolhaas.
-I would like to point out how his masterplan brought together brilliant architects from all over the world and spoils our eyes with lines and geometric features at every corner we turn to.
-Among the spectacular buildings, my favourite is The Citadel by French architect Christian De Portzamparc.
+I would like to point out how his masterplan brought together brilliant architects from all over the world, spoiling our eyes with lines and geometric features at every corner we turn to.
+Among the spectacular buildings, my favourite is The Citadel by the French architect Christian de Portzamparc.
 The facade of his creation fascinated me the most as it gives the sensation of something historic and archaic.
-So if you enjoy looking at buildings or are into architectural design, definitely put Almere Centrum in your visit list.

 If you are into architectural design, definitely put Almere Centrum in your visit list!